Sandark/Vehicle-Management/README.md

 *  **DELETE /vehicle/delete/{id}** - deletes record by following id, returns flag deleted if removed, or throws an error if record is not found
 <br>
 Examples of using REST are in file **rest_request_examples.http**

 ## Webservice
 http://localhost:8080/ws/vehicles.wsdl - service definition<br>
-WebService supports 2 operations: createVehicle and findVehicleById<br>
+WebService supports 2 operations: createVehicleRequest and findVehicleRequest<br>
 Examples of requests and responses are in file **request_example.xml**

 ## Swagger